Fighting Exponentially Small Gaps by Counterdiabatic Driving: Introduction

 First of all, we present a thorough analysis of the model properties in Sec.~\ref{sec:model}.
 While most properties were already derived in the original reference~\cite{Roberts2020Noise}, we elucidate the role of a chiral symmetry that was previously mistaken for a regular symmetry and provide a detailed derivation of the free-fermionic representation of the model.
 Then, after briefly reviewing counterdiabatic driving (CD) in Sec.~\ref{sec:CD_review}, we compute the free-fermionic representation of approximate CD for the model under consideration in Sec.~\ref{sec:approximate_CD}.

-In Sec.~\ref{sec:results}, we present our main results.
+In Sec.~\ref{sec:results}, we present our main results for the minimal spin glass model.
 We show that local, approximate CD terms obtained without prior knowledge of the spectrum provide reasonable speed-up only for a given regime of driving times.
 We do so with two complementary approaches.
 First, we consider the effect of CD terms on the minimal gap along the adiabatic path, i.e., \ we study the performance of CD as a gap amplification technique.
 Since the CD Hamiltonian depends on the total evolution time, defining a gap requires care.
 A solution is presented in Sec.~\ref{sec:CD_gap_amplification}, showing that if the problem Hamiltonian displays a minimal gap $\Delta_{\min} \sim e^{-\alpha L}$, then adding CD terms leads to $\Delta_{\min{},\mathrm{CD}} \sim e^{-\alpha_\mathrm{CD} L}$ with $\alpha_\mathrm{CD}$ being smaller than $\alpha$ but remaining finite.
 Therefore, while CD accelerates the driving protocol exponentially, the scaling remains exponentially hard.
 Second, in Sec.~\ref{sec:performance_CD}, we confirm that CD does not help the system overcome the smallest gap by directly simulating the time evolution of the system.
-We consider the number of kinks and the excess energy at the end of the schedule, both of which manifest that while CD improves the short-time evolution, it only provides significant improvement for slower schedules when a sufficiently large number of expansion terms are involved.
-This is because an extensive number of spins need to be flipped, and multiple-body interaction terms are needed to achieve this task.
+We consider the number of kinks at the end of the schedule, displaying relevant suppression only for the short-time evolutions.
+Meanwhile, significant improvement for slower schedules can only be achieved for a sufficiently large number of expansion terms due to the macroscopic rearrangement of the ground states around the critical point.
 In the language of free fermions, local CD maps to local fermion hopping terms, while a non-local population transfer is needed to track adiabatically the ground state.